 Premature babies that are born closer to term may still be covered in lanugo, a fine, downy covering of hair that helps to keep the infants body warm.
 However, if they are born very early, they may not have any body hair at all.
 Babies that are born before 26 weeks may still have their eyes fused shut.

 Babies born before 34 weeks will probably not have any nipples, although the areola (the darker area of skin surrounding the nipple) may be present.
 Premature babies also tend to be born with underdeveloped genitals.
 But, like everything else, they do eventually catch-up to normal development.

 Because their muscular and nerve development isn't yet complete, premature babies often have little control over their body movements.
 This causes them to appear as though they are often shaking while those that are born very early may not move at all.
 Due to their lack of strength and energy, most premature babies spend very little time crying if they even cry at all.

 The lungs are the last major organ to fully develop in babies.
 As a result, most premature babies have underdeveloped lungs causing them to have respiratory problems.
 However, as you baby grows bigger and their lungs develop, many of the problems should get better.

 A number of things can contribute to the likelihood of a woman delivering her baby prematurely.
 A woman who smokes, drinks alcohol and/or uses illegal drugs during pregnancy increases her chances of having a preterm baby.

 Other risk factors include women who develop placental problems, like placenta previa; have uterine abnormalities; or have chronic health problems, like diabetes or kidney disease.
 However, proper prenatal care can help minimize the risk posed by these problems.
-A blood glucose meter by Dexcom can help diabetics that are expecting, constantly keep track of their glucose levels during the pregnancy.

 An unpreventable risk factor, though, is age.
 Women over the age of 35 are at an increased risk of having a premature baby.